moskalyk/some-name/README.md

 # nova-host
-a clearnet app for urbiters that allows users to sign in with their onchain Urbit ID, to message onchain in obfuscated group messaging playing on the idea of collective intelligence finding consensus.
+a clearnet app for urbiters that allows users to sign in with their onchain Urbit ID, to message on-usb in obfuscated group messaging playing on the idea of collective intelligence finding consensus.

 [Example Demo](https://www.loom.com/share/b84518357ca24188b858a4abe2703418)